timabell/timwise.co.uk/_posts/2019-10-14-merge-vs-rebase.md

 layout: post
 ---

-You have a "feature branch" in git that you've been working on for a while but now `master` (or `main`) has moved on.
+You have a "feature branch" in git that you've been working on for a while but now `main` or `master` has moved on.
- (or `main`)
 You know of `merge` and `rebase`, but which one should you use?
 And what can you do to avoid being in this position in the first-place?

 ## TLDR